ELeeAstro/mini_chem/README.md

 ## Compiling

 The fortran code can be compiled by altering the makefiles in each src_ directory.
+'make' or 'make debug' (for debug flags) can be used to compile the examples.
 The executable is then in the main directory.
 Compiled code can be removed by entering 'make clean'.
 You will need to clean and recompile if any changes to the source code are made.